Flying Cars Are Here. But Are We Ready For Them?

 That looks steep, but NFT argues that consumers might actually save money in the long run.
 By slashing commuting times, a flying car will allow the ultra-wealthy to buy a cheaper property further from the city centre.

-Doctors on the wing
+Doctors on the Fly

 eVTOL functionality allows flying cars to get to places where other aircraft can’t.
 BETA technology is hoping to see interest in its ALIA craft from rapid response units, like paramedics.

 The US Air Force has expressed interest, and UPS has already pre-ordered 150 models.
-Operating straight out of the UPS facilities, the craft are expected to take on highly time-sensitive organ deliveries for medical providers.
+Operating straight out of the UPS facilities, the craft is expected to take on highly time-sensitive organ deliveries for medical providers.

 Don’t worry.
 There is still hope for those that can’t afford the $800,000 price tag – and don’t currently work for UPS.